-Department of Veterans Affairs Product Development Health Provider Systems This page intentionally left blank.
+Department of Veterans Affairs Product Development Health Provider Systems

 Preface

 This guide is written to assist IRM personnel to install the VistA Imaging System V. 3.0 application.
 IRM personnel should have knowledge of workstations, Windows server and workstation software, and network component installation.
 This guide is intended to supplement (but not replace) installation manuals provided by the vendor of Imaging System components.